 For Curious Young Minds 5 and Up

 Today the Invention Hunters have landed in a construction zone.

-While the Invention Hunters make random guesses on what an object’s purpose is, the kid explains how the object or machine works using simple explanations and diagrams along with humorous illustrations.
-Not only do we learn how these machines work, you also learn when the invention was originally created and how it’s improved over time.
+While the Invention Hunters make random guesses on an object’s purpose, the kid explains how the object or the machine works using simple explanations, diagrams, and humorous illustrations.
+Not only do we learn how these machines work, but we also learn when the invention was originally created and how it’s improved over time.

 Featured Inventions: Wheelbarrow, jackhammer, crane, dump truck, toilet

 In this adventure, the Invention Hunters have landed in a kid’s backyard.

 With a kid as their guide, these silly scientists learn how electricity and magnetism power lamps, batteries, and even toasters!